aaronjasso/Femap---Create-Line-Normal-to-Surface/README.md

 **Cancel** turns off surface direction arrows and exits the program

-After clicking OK or Reverse, select a surface and then select a point.
+After clicking OK or Reverse, select a surface and then select any number of points.

 ### If any of the points do not lie on the surface
 You will see the following dialog box: